weakish/docs-en/views/rest_api.md

 }
 ```

-To fetch other objects this object points to, specify them in `include` parameter:
+To fetch the other objects this object points to, specify them in `include` parameter:

 ```sh
 curl -X GET \